JawaraGordon/mutation-observer/README.md

    - Text content changes.
    - Attribute updates like `class` or `style`.
 3. **User Actions**: Buttons allow you to trigger DOM mutations.
+4. **Toggle Observation**: A button lets you start and stop the observer dynamically.
-4. **Real-Time Logging**: All mutations are logged in a scrollable "Mutation Log" for you to see the magic unfold!
+5. **Real-Time Logging**: All mutations are logged in a scrollable "Mutation Log" for you to see the magic unfold!

 ---